amspector100/knockadapt/README.md

 2. There should be an overarching "sample knockoffs" function where you can put the type of knockoffs you want to sample in as an input argument.
+3. It would be cool if we moved the KS test code and used it as a method to validate the knockoffs.

 ### FX Knockoff Support